-Here are the reviews of best recurve bow on the market today:
+Here are the reviews of best recurve bow in 2018 on the market today:

 Samick sage is one of the cheaper recurve bows on this list.
 It’s a takedown recurve bow that has a draw weight ranging between 25 to 60 pounds.
 It all depends on the user’s choice as the limbs can be replaced to influence the draw weight.
 The AMO bow length for is at 62 inches making it easy for the user to shoot in a stable and smooth manner no matter the draw length.
 The bow uses a no-tools takedown method that makes it easy to exchange limbs for the times allowing users to increase or decrease the draw weight.If you have just started then I would personally recommend this bow because it is the best recurve bow for beginners available.

 - It employs a no-tools takedown method which makes it best takedown recurve bow.